defl/directshow_metadata_injector_filter/README.md

 # Configuration

 Configuration is via a .ini file which contains all the settings.
 There is an example_config.ini in the project's code repo.
 Copy that to the same location as where you downloaded the .ax file and rename to directshow_metadata_injector_filter.ini.

 The settings are well documented and speak for themselves.

 # HDFury Virtex2 auto config generator

 If you have a HDFury Virtex2 you can automate the metadata generation.
-For this to work you need to place the device before the input to the capture server (you want to do this anyway because higher end audio is notoriously poor though such setups).
+For this to work you need to place the Vertex2 before the input to the capture server (you want to do this anyway because higher end audio is notoriously poor though such setups).
 This way the device will see the same HDR meta data as the capture card and the filter can inject the correct metadata in the DirectShow stream.

 The config is re-generated every few seconds and a quick stop-start will reload everything and get you the right parameters (after a menu-switch or a new movie starts for example).